 Most important, it means you're always protected against fires, theft, injuries, and lawsuits that could devastate your business.
 Additionally, you might need contractor insurance to bid on a project, work with a certain client, or get a license.
 Being insured means you're ready to take on any project, and it puts you a step ahead of your competitors in the eyes of clients and customers.

-The licensing, insurance, and bonding requirements for general contractors vary by state.
-Having the right insurance and bonding helps keep you financially protected, and it's required for some jobs...
+The licensing, insurance, and bonding requirements for plumbers vary by state.
+Having the right insurance and bonding can help keep you financially protected, and may be required for some jobs within...